AtmolanderMimi/AtmolanderMimi/README.md

 * Beginner knowlege in **Python** & **Rust**
 * Currently working on getting better at oxidising (**Rust**)
 * Most of my projects are stored offline, not that you would want to see the spaget
+* I made Effingo: a command line tool for making backups that makes sure that the contents of `.lnk` files are kept with the backup.
+Go check it out!
 * From **Quebec, Canada**  🇨🇦
 * *That's all you need to know realy*